asaadsaad/CS571-Homework-06/README.md

 * Number of seconds for meditation
 * Number of seconds for rest

 All inputs should be displayed in a single row, above your **Start Meditation** button.
+By default all buttons are disabled except for **Start Meditation** button, which should be disabled once the meditation is active, and all other buttons are enabled.

 ### Meditation History List
 Use Context to save all of the user's completed workouts in the form of: